HaimengBai/431slides/class_12/README.md

 ## Announcements after class:

-The link to Quiz 1 will be posted right here.
+The link to Quiz 1 is https://goo.gl/vaACbW.
+Good luck, and please be sure to complete the Quiz by noon on Monday.
+I will start grading at 1 PM, so you are welcome to a one-hour grace period.

+Remember, if you have questions, ask them at 431-help at case dot edu.